alkhurayjah/Machine-learning-project/README.md

 ### 2. Country Prediction

 **Goal:**
-Predict the country where the fossil was found.

 **Approach:**
-Supervised classification using taxonomy and environmental features.

 ---

 ### 3. Age Prediction (Regression)

 **Goal:**
-Predict the fossil age in millions of years.

 **Approach:**
-Regression models using geological and environmental data.

 ---

 ### 4. Clustering

 **Goal:**
-Group trilobites based on similarity.

 **Approach:**
-K-Means clustering.

 ---